python-gitlab/python-gitlab/README.rst

 * write Pythonic code to manage your GitLab resources.
 * pass arbitrary parameters to the GitLab API.
 Simply follow GitLab's docs on what parameters are available.
+* use a synchronous or asynchronous client when using the GraphQL API.
 * access arbitrary endpoints as soon as they are available on GitLab, by using lower-level API methods.
 * use persistent requests sessions for authentication, proxy and certificate handling.